Click on any of the following links for information:

 Upon Academic Dismissal, a hold will be placed on the student's record.
 To continue in attendance, and resolve this hold, a dismissed student must submit an Appeal for Academic and Financial Aid Continuance.
 Petitions can be obtained online at http://www1.sunybroome.edu/admissions/appeal.
 Based on a review of the student's academic record and appeal submission, the college will determine the student's status as follows:

 Students who fail to meet academic standards after being placed on Academic Probation and Financial Aid Warning will be dismissed.
 The programs for these students may be changed to non-matriculated status and students either leave the College or continue on their own without financial aid.

 Appeal of Dismissal

-At any time after a student is granted an automatic appeal or an appeal based on unusual circumstances, the student fails to follow the academic plan, or fails to regain good academic standing, the student will be dismissed and have a permanent loss of financial aid.
+At any time after a student is granted an appeal, the student fails to meet the requirement of the academic continuance plan, the student will be dismissed and may have a permanent loss of financial aid.

 Readmission after Absence